NoahBres/LearnRoadRunner/docs/dead-wheels.md

 imu.initialize(parameters);
 ```

 Ensure that the IMU is initialitzed in the `SampleMecanumDrive.java` class.
-You shouldn't need to change anything if you downloaded the quickstart.
+You shouldn't need to change anything if you downloaded the quickstart and are using the Rev Hub IMU.
+This section should be changed if you are using your own external gyro.

 ### Set Localizer in SampleMecanumDrive